Chaffelson/nipyapi/README.rst

 Version Support
 ---------------

-| Currently we are testing against NiFi version 1.2 - 1.5, and NiFi-Registry version 0.1.0
+| Currently we are testing against NiFi versions 1.1.2 - 1.5.0, and NiFi-Registry version 0.1.0
 | If you find a version compatibility problem please raise an `issue <https://github.com/Chaffelson/nipyapi/issues>`_

 Requirements